 A container is similar to a VM in quite a couple of ways.
 For instance, they have a private process tree, their own network interface and IP address, can execute commands as root and mount filesystems.

 The big difference with virtual machines is that containers package up just the user space, and not the kernel or virtual hardware like a VM does.
 A container shares the host system’s kernel with other containers.
-But, because every container gets its own user space, it is possible to run multiple containers on a single host.
+But because every container gets its own user space, it is possible to run multiple containers on a single host.

 Why containers?